 So, now that we have the Netherlands’ average height let’s find out if the Dutch are indeed the tallest people in the world.

-Are The Dutch The Tallest In The World?
+Are The Dutch The Tallest On Earth?

 The studies of 2016 and 2020 also compared the Netherlands’ average height to that of other countries.
+The 2020 study was much larger and published in The Lancet making it a more authoritative study.

-Dutch men were the tallest in both international studies (2016 and 2018), while Dutch women ranked second in the 2016 study but first in the 2020 study.
 Male and female average heights have slightly decreased in the Netherlands since 2000, but the Dutch remain the tallest people in the world.

 The Body Mass Index (BMI) of Dutch men and women were average, indicating that they had the right kind of growth in length.